data-henrik/watson-conversation-tool/README.md

 Some commands and parameters:
 ```
 -l                             : List the workspaces
--g -id workspaceID             : Get details for a specific workspace
+-g -id workspaceID -full       : Get details for a specific workspace
 -g -id workspaceID -o outfile  : Save workspace to a file
 ```